 Austria: From around mid-November to the end of December, you can enjoy the Austrian Christmas markets in its cities as well as in the more alpine towns and villages.
 Steeped in tradition, the ‘December Market’ in Vienna dates back to 1298 and is often regarded as the predecessor to the Christmas Market.
 For one of the most romantic markets, head to Innsbruck’s Altstadt (old town) where you’ll find medieval houses alongside stalls selling festive foods, wooden toys and glass ornaments.
 Make sure you try the “Kiachln” (advent doughnuts) served warm with cranberry sauce.
 Click here for more details of this market.

 Getting a Free Spirit travel insurance quote online is quick and easy.
-Simply click here to get your quote.
-Alternatively, give us a call on 02392 419 080 between 8am and 6pm, Monday to Friday (closed Bank Holidays).
+Give us a call on 02392 419 080.
 We’ll ask you a few questions to ensure you get the right cover.

-Top Tip: before you book your trip, please check the operating dates of your chosen Christmas market, just in case there’s any changes from the information we’ve given.
+Top Tip: before you book your Christmas break, check the operating dates of your chosen Christmas market, just in case there are any changes from the information we’ve given.